0sunrise/Quantis/README.md

 Press Windows key + R
 Type `%appdata%/Quantis` and press enter key
 Edit `masternode.conf`
-(If not exist make a new text file and rename to `masternode.conf`)
+(If the file doesn't exist, make a new text file and rename to `masternode.conf`)
 `label vpsIP:port masternodekey collateraltx index`
 ex.
 Masternode-1 123.456.789.0:5050 1234567890asdfghjk 0
 (masternodekey and collateraltx and index are pasted from `Debug window`)